Engraving by Jacob de Gheyn Soldier in battle, 17th century

 Description

-The central figure of this Baroque work, a soldier with a halberd, symbolizes not only authority and nobility but also the era in which innovative combat strategies and infantry organization, promoted by figures like Maurice, Count of Nassau, changed the battlefield landscape in Europe.
+The central figure of this Baroque work, a soldier with a halberd, symbolizes not only authority and nobility but also the era in which innovative combat strategies and infantry organization, promoted by figures like Maurice of Nassau, changed the battlefield landscape in Europe.
 The sheet of paper with a watermark measures mm.
-355 x 230, is in good condition, and is packaged in a cardboard box in ivory color.
+355 x 230, is in good condition, and is packed in a cardboard box in ivory color.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is a growing number of enthusiasts for high-quality vintage products that have a specific character and soul.
-This is a nod to history, craftsmanship, and the design of traditional and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+Today, there is an increasing number of enthusiasts for high-quality vintage products that have a distinct character and soul.
+It is a nod to history, craftsmanship, and the design of traditional and timeless furniture.
+There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but a few key ones stand out.
-Eclectic furniture belongs to the 19th century, during which the Biedermeier style was dominant.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Many styles characterize antique furniture, but a few are particularly prominent.
+Eclectic furniture belongs to the 19th century, during the reign of the Biedermeier style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
 By the end of the century, these styles transitioned into pseudo styles of Classicism, Renaissance, and Baroque.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
+Neoclassical furniture is associated with Louis XVI style, which also draws heavily from ancient architecture.
 Interesting and noteworthy are antique products in Rococo style and Louis XV.
-Next is Baroque, a term derived from the Portuguese barocco – meaning irregularly developed pearl.
-These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning irregularly developed pearl.
+These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
 Unique, selectively used materials were employed to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
-They also reflected an interest in mythology and antiquity, with supports and legs taking animal forms.
+Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
+They also reflected an interest in mythology and ancient times, with supports and legs often taking animal forms.

-Lion’s paws, eagle heads – these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French creators.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
 This is a sign of admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for a luxurious antique suitable for your interior.
+It is important to remember that furniture production was perceived differently in each country, so each style had its own character.
+This is especially important when searching for a luxurious antique that suits your interior.

 Attributes / Details